Enrollment is open for the

 Do I sign a financial contract?

 Yes.
-Once a student has been formally accepted (via email letter), a deposit of $800 is due within 5 days and no later than May 1st.
-That $800 NON-REFUNDABLE deposit will hold a spot in all of the classes that your student has requested.
+Once a student has been formally accepted (via email letter), a deposit of $1500 is due within 5 days.
+That $1500 NON-REFUNDABLE deposit will hold a spot in all of the classes that your student has requested until the first tuition payment is due on July 1.
 The deposit will be credited to your overall account balance, but it will not be refunded if your student does not remain enrolled in our program.
 If a particular class is full, your student will be placed on a waitlist until a spot opens up.

 Do you accept students with Individualized Education Plans (IEPs)?